-IIV4s and RIV4 may be administered simultaneously or sequentially with other inactivated vaccines or live vaccines.
+IIV4s and RIV4 can be administered simultaneously or sequentially with other inactivated vaccines or live vaccines.
 Injectable vaccines that are given concomitantly should be administered at separate anatomic sites.
+COVID-19 vaccines that are administered at the same time as influenza vaccines that might be more likely to be associated with local injection site reactions (e.g., HD-IIV4 and aIIV4) should be given in different limbs, if possible.
 LAIV4 can be administered simultaneously with other live or inactivated vaccines.
-However, if two live vaccines are not given simultaneously, at least 4 weeks should pass after administration of one live vaccine (such as LAIV4) before another live vaccine is administered (42).
+However, if two live vaccines are not given simultaneously, at least 4 weeks should pass after administration of one live vaccine (such as LAIV4) before another live vaccine is administered (47).